-Tabaristan was in the ancient Persian region located along the Caspian Sea in what is now known as Northern Iran.
+Tabaristan was in an ancient region located along the southern side of the Caspian Sea.
 The Sasanian coins were distinctive in that the royal headdress was always shown on one side and the fire alter with attendants on the other.
 Over time little changed to the coins, the king’s face was still depicted as human however the attendants became more stylised, much like these coins.
-The fire alter is a symbol of Zoroastrianism, the first religion known to be practised in Persian history.
+The fire alter is a symbol of Zoroastrianism, the first religion known to be practised in western asiatic history.
 The first Sasanian ruler, Ardashir I, devoted himself to the religion and had the fire alter added to the coin.
 The coins served as a form of propaganda to promote both religious and political views.
 The view that the Sasanian king worshiped Ormazd, a supreme god especially in Zoroastrianism, and would protect the faith.

 Selection of Tabaristan Silver Hemidrachms